escolano/TclTLS/demos/README.txt

 gets_nonblocking_with_variable.tcl
 Download a webpage using gets, variable arg, and non-blocking I/O.

+gets_with_debug_data.tcl
+Download a webpage using gets with additional debug output.

+http_debug_example.tcl
+Download a webpage using http package with additional debug output.

 http_get_file.tcl
 Download a webpage using the http package.

 http_get_webpage.tcl
 Download a file using the http package.

 http_get_webpage_proxy.tcl
 Download a file using the http and autoproxy packages.